Mary Schmidt Campbell: Selected works

 Schmidt Campbell has contributed to several discussions, articles on higher education topics.
 In 2020, she penned an op-ed for The New York Times in response to how the college was affected by the COVID-19 pandemic.
-She also appeared on MSNBC's PoliticsNation with Al Sharpton to discuss how the coronavirus pandemic is impacting historically Black colleges and universities.
+She also appeared on MSNBC's PoliticsNation with Al Sharpton to discuss how the coronavirus pandemic has affected historically Black colleges and universities.